-Chen Shuqing, a freelance writer and member of the China Democratic Party and the Independent Chinese PEN Center, was detained on September 11, 2014, in Hangzhou city, Zhejiang province, on suspicion of subversion of state power, and his home was raided by agents from the Hangzhou Public Security Bureau.
+Chen, a freelance writer and member of the China Democratic Party and the Independent Chinese PEN Center, was detained on September 11, 2014, in Hangzhou, Zhejiang province, on suspicion of subversion of state power, and his home was raided by agents from the Hangzhou Public Security Bureau.
 He had written several articles for the overseas Chinese-language website Boxun about pro-democracy advocates, many of whom were in the hospital or detention.

 In April 2017, attorney Wu Kuiming took over Chen’s case after the death of his previous lawyer, Liu Rongsheng.
 In September 2018, Wu told CPJ that Chen’s family is allowed to visit Chen regularly.
-Chen has high blood pressure and has lost four teeth over the years behind bars.
 Chen has been able to exercise and make recommendations to the prison management for better treatment, according to Wu.

 In late 2020, CPJ called the Qiaosi Prison for comment, but the officer who answered the phone said they were unable to speak about Chen’s case.